Enjoy my Primal Diet – Modern Health podcast on this topic on the player above or on iTunes.

 2).
 Heavy metals such as Mercury from industrial pollution block the conversion of T4 hormone to the active thyroid hormone T3.
-I ask all my clients to remove mercury fillings and take 200 mcg.
+I ask all my clients to take 200 mcg.
 Selenium a few days every week.
 It’s affordable and widely available such as here on Amazon.
 Three Brazil Nuts daily provide that amount of Selenium.
 I buy them soaked and dehydrated like these.
 Yum!

 3).
 Estrogen inhibits the body’s ability to absorb and use Iodine.
 This is one reason why pregnant women often develop low thyroid function.
 Hypothyroidism affects 5 to 8 times more women than men.
 Perhaps this is a reason why… Do a saliva hormone test annually to check your estrogen and progesterone levels are balanced, with more progesterone than estrogen.
 I offer this test and Consult in my clinic and by phone.
 You can email me at if interested.

 4).
 Perchlorates found in jet fuel, fireworks and manufacturing processes is in our land and in our water.
 It prevents the manufacture of thyroid hormone.

 5).
 Phthalates are found in plastics.
 Stick with glass or stainless water bottles and food storage.
 Avoid fruit drinks and juices sold in plastic.

 6).
 Triclosan antibacterial in soaps and hand sanitizer.
 Buy safer brands at the health food store.